NaveenPaluru/Segmentation-COVID-19/readme.md

-# Segmentation of the Abnormalities in  COVID-19-CT Images  by  Cost Sensitive Convolutional Neural Networks (CNNs)
+# Cost Sensitive Mini-Convolutional Neural Network for Segmentation of Abnormalities in COVID-19 Chest Computed Tomography     Images

 Folders and Files Descritions